seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The morn is fair.
 Good morrow, general.

 **All**
-Good morrow, general.
+Good morrow, general. /

 **MARK ANTONY**
-'Tis well blown, lads:
+/ 'Tis well blown, lads:
 This morning, like the spirit of a youth
 That means to be of note, begins betimes.
 So, so; come, give me that: this way; well said.
 Fare thee well, dame, whate'er becomes of me:
 This is a soldier's kiss: rebukeable

-*Kisses her*
+*\[Kisses her]*

 And worthy shameful cheque it were, to stand
 On more mechanic compliment; I'll leave thee